mounika727272/Portfolio/README.md

 ### 2. Main hero banner

-The hero section displays a welcoming message, Nidha Ahmed's name, and a brief description.
+The hero section displays a welcoming message, Mounika's name, and a brief description.
 It includes buttons to "Hire Me" and "Get Resume."

 ### 3. About Section

-The about section provides information about Nidha Ahmed, her academic background, and strengths in the field of technology.
+The about section provides information about Mounika, her academic background, and strengths in the field of technology.
 An image is also displayed.

 ### 4. Services Section

-This section highlights Nidha Ahmed's skills and services, such as Data Science, Web Development, and Machine Learning.
+This section highlights Mounika's skills and services, such as Data Science, Web Development, and Machine Learning.
 Each service is presented with a brief description.

 ### 5. Contact me section

 The contact section includes a form for users to get in touch.
 It prompts for the user's name, email, phone, and message.
-Additionally, Nidha Ahmed's contact details are provided.
+Additionally, Mounika's contact details are provided.

 ### 6. Footer section